 - funding (consider establishing a fund you pay into each year so that it will not be a problem when it comes time for a sabbatical; you may also consider applying for a grant)

 - reporting upon their return.

 Sabbatical Support from the Synod

 While the synod does not offer any financial support for a rostered minister’s sabbatical, we may be able to help you with pastoral coverage during your leader’s sabbatical.
 First, be clear about what you need: preaching only, visitation, or full-time coverage.
 We do not place people in congregations for sabbatical coverage, but we can give you a list of people to contact.
 We also keep a list of rostered ministers interested in doing supply preaching on our website.
 When you are ready to discuss what coverage you will need, contact the synod office at 651-224-4313.

 Some ministry sites provide regular opportunities for staff development, while others are unable to do so because of financial limitations.
 In response, the synod is offering grants of up to $500 to help cover the cost of a staff development plan such as going on a retreat, attending a workshop, hiring a speaker or consultant, etc. We encourage you to think together about what would boost wellness, offer spiritual renewal, foster healthier staff dynamics, help work through transition, or otherwise build your capacity for ministry.
 Congregations may partner together and pool their grant funds.

-To apply, send a brief proposal with an itemized budget to Anna Marsh, executive assistant to the bishop, at firstname.lastname@example.org.
+To apply, send a brief proposal with an itemized budget to Leslie Ortiz, executive assistant to the bishop, at firstname.lastname@example.org.